Dominic Corrigan (Gaelic footballer): Family life

 Corrigan received his education at St Aidan's in Derrylin and at St Michael's College, Enniskillen (where he would later go on to teach at).
 He then went to Jordanstown, winning an All-Ireland Colleges Trench Cup medal in 1984.
 He moved home to Enniskillen in 1987.

 A member of a family of eight, Corrigan married Mary (née McCabe) from Aghadrumsee.
 Their first child, Tomás Corrigan, would go on to play for Fermanagh.
-He has another son, Ruáirí, also a Gaelic footballer.
+He has another son, Ruáirí, who is also a Gaelic footballer.

 Playing career

 Corrigan is a Kinawley clubman.
 He made his debut for Kinawley as an eleven-year-old goalkeeper in 1973.

 Corrigan played as a full-forward for Fermanagh.
 He was involved in the 1982 campaign, when he scored 1–3 against Tyrone in that year's Ulster Senior Football Championship (SFC) semi-final.
-Between 1982 and 1992, Corrigan won a Division 2 County League medal, an Intermediate Championship medal in 1988 (to go with the won he one in 1981) and sprinkled over with some underage souvenirs.
+Between 1982 and 1992, Corrigan won a Division 2 County League medal, an Intermediate Championship medal in 1988 (to go with the won he one in 1981) and multiple underage souvenirs.

 Ten years later, at the age of thirty, he was one of two remaining players.